tommikaikkonen/redux-orm-primer/README.md

 import React, { PropTypes } from 'react';
 import PureComponent from 'react-pure-render/component';
 import { connect } from 'react-redux';

+// Dumb components, their implementation is not relevant
+// to this article.
 import {
     TodoItem,
     AddTodoForm,
     UserSelector,
 } from './components';

 import {
     selectUser,
     createTodo,